darkwire37/darkwire37.github.io/_posts/2022-08-04-Linux-Persistence-and-Evasion-1.md

 Again, theory is only valuable if we implement it.
 Let's get to work.
 (Note: This won't generate in Mythic, this is a custom systemd service file that you will have to make yourself)

 #### Coding Time Again
-Make a file in /etc/systemd/system/ called <servicename>.service.
+Make a file in /etc/systemd/system/ called `<servicename>.service`.
 You could call it Lamprey.service, but do you really want to be that blatant?
 I think something nicer like networkd-dispatch.service sounds much more "normal" to someone who might not know better.
 Anyway, pick a name and make that file.
 Then, we can write the following to that file:
 ```
 [Unit]
 Description=Networking daemon service dispatcher